 I was a member of the Arndt lab for over a year as an undergraduate and partnered with a graduate student to research how a transcription factor in yeast helped initiate transcription.
 That year of research sparked my confidence that I not only was capable of being a scientist but that I actually really enjoyed the process of doing science.
 I found that doing research was a lot different than performing labs as part of my undergraduate classes and I enjoyed that challenge.
 After my years at Pitt, I eventually continued on to earn my PhD at Cornell University under the direction of John Helmann studying transcription control in bacteria.
 I chose this area in large part because of how much I enjoyed the research I did as an undergraduate with Dr. Arndt.
 I am currently an Assistant Professor of Biochemistry at Viterbo University in La Crosse, WI where I, now as a professor, invite the next generation of undergraduates to study, understand and question how DNA transcription is controlled through my teaching and research.

-Scott is an Assistant Professor of Chemistry at Viterbo University
+Scott is an Associate Professor of Biology, Biochemistry, and Neuroscience at Viterbo University

 I graduated from the University of Pittsburgh in 2010, and the following fall began graduate school in a PhD program at Duke University.
 The ease of my transition between my undergraduate and graduate careers was enormously facilitated by the opportunities and experiences I took advantage of while at Pitt.
 I spent over two years performing research with Dr. Andrew VanDemark and participated in the HHMI Undergraduate Research Fellowship multiple times.
 These and other great experiences are why I can honestly say that I would not be where I am today without Pitt.